Version 0.4 April 2026

 ConnectorWhere it runsHow it gates

-CI/CDPipeline stepBlocks deployment job until verify returns approved: true
+CI/CDPipeline stepBlocks deployment job until verify + receipt return success

-API GatewayRequest middlewareIntercepts requests, extracts attestations from headers, verifies before forwarding
+API GatewayRequest middlewareIntercepts requests, extracts attestation from headers, verifies + receipts before forwarding

-WebhookIncoming handlerVerifies attestations in webhook payload before processing
+WebhookIncoming handlerVerifies attestation + obtains receipt before processing

 SP Key Resolution